Aete/Data-in-Seoul/README.md

 # Data-in-Seoul
 The repository is for processing open data of Seoul in a more user-friendly.
 In addition, I will upload jupyter notebook files which contain data visualization examples.<br /><br />
-Now, I am working with data of citizen's mobility (bus, subway, taxi and etc.).
+Now, I am working regarding poluation (living and census) and mobility (bus, subway, taxi and etc.).

+## Part 1.
+Mobility (-`ing)

+In this part, I will organize living population data in Seoul by neighborhood and month.

 ## Part 1.
 Mobility (-`ing)